 We have found in all cases where this practice has been used that the programmers quickly change their tune, their complaints rapidly diminish and they become aware of the true load the customer carries on the project; they quickly gain a deep respect for the person playing the customer role.
 This practice tends to work best when the programmer acts as the Customers Apprentice for at least one iteration, otherwise the programmers do not truly get to see all of the demands on a customer's time.
-Programmers who have played the role of the Customer's Apprentice are more likely to see the team as a whole team and will step in to help the customer out when the customer becomes overloaded, and will also "defend" the customer within the programmer team, helping other programmers become aware of the true demands on the customer.
+Programmers who have played the role of the Customer out when the Customer becomes overloaded, and will also "defend" the Customer within the Programmer team, helping other Programmers become aware of the true demands on the Customer.

 However, convincing programmers can sometimes be problematic.
-In our experience, this practice works best when the programmers suggest it themselves.
-But it is possible to headhunt a good programmer candidate for this role when the customer becomes aware of the programmer "grumbles" at delays, or, more helpfully, realises the customer is overloaded and needs extra help.
+In our experience, this practice works best when either the programmers instigate it themselves.
+But it is possible to head-hunt a good Programmer candidate for this role when the Customer becomes aware of the Programmer "grumbles" or realises they are overloaded and need extra help.